 The Plan for Development and Operation (PDO) was submitted in December 2022.
-The recoverable volumes on Frigg Gamma Delta are classified as "Reserves; Justified" (SPE's classification system).
+The recoverable volumes on Frigg Gamma Delta are classified as "Reserves; Approved for development" (SPE's classification system).

 Aker BP holds 87.7percent in Frigg Gamma Delta.
 The remaining shares are held by LOTOS 12.3 percent.